francis-collab/alu-shell/io_redirections_and_filters/README.md

-# Delete all .js files in current directory and subdirectories
+# Count directories and sub-directories